Junkers G.38

 The Junkers G.38 was a large German four-engine transport aircraft that first flew in 1929.
 Two examples were constructed in Germany.
-Both aircraft flew as a commercial transport within Europe in the years leading up to World War II.
+Both aircraft flew as commercial transports within Europe in the years leading up to World War II.

 During the 1930s, the design was licensed to Mitsubishi, which constructed and flew a total of six aircraft, in a military bomber/transport configuration, designated Ki-20.

 The G.38 carried a crew of seven.
-Onboard mechanics were able to service the engines in flight due to the G.38's thick wing root, which provided access to all four power plants.
+Onboard mechanics were able to service the engines in flight due to the G.38's thick wing, which provided access to all four power plants.